Skip to main content

 They should contact you about the problems first.

-If neither of you pay what's been agreed, the landlord could apply for a county court judgment (CCJ) against either or both of you.
+Your landlord could go to court if neither of you pay what's been agreed.
+They could get a county court judgment (CCJ) against either or both of you.

 A CCJ is a court order which says you owe someone money.